lrmikestone/jekyll.blog/_posts/2021-02-15-Googles-Privacy-Sandbox.md

 So, my thoughts?
 I think Google is serving Google.
 I think with FLoC and browsers parsing through the pages you're looking at, Google may actually increase the amount of information they're gathering.
 I think Google is going to do all that while hurting their competitors and distracting the attention of everybody else.

-Day 11 of the #100DaysToOffload 2021 Series.
+Day 11 of the #100DaysToOffload 2021 Series